To apply to become an NHSC site, make sure that your facility is an eligible site type and can meet the following requirements:

-- Eligible sites must be physically located in a Federally-designated Health Professional Shortage Area (HPSA) and serve the population of that same HPSA.
-The HPSA must correspond to the services provided at that site (e.g., a site providing dental services must have a dental HPSA).
-To determine if your facility is located in a HPSA:
+- Physically located in a Federally-designated Health Professional Shortage Area (HPSA) and serving the population of that HPSA.
+The HPSA must correspond to the services provided at that site (e.g., a site providing dental services must be in a designated dental HPSA).